 A nursery race is a handicap for two-year-old racehorses.
-They are also known as a juvenile race.
+It may also be known as a juvenile race.
 They are officially-sanctioned races that are open to two-year-old horses only.
 Two is the age horses must be before they can officially compete, but that doesn’t mean all horses are on an equal footing.
-Because the way horses are aged is different to humans, one runner could be aged 2 years 11 months and another 2 years 1 month.
-Because of this – and other aspects like form, sex and the experience of the jockey – handicappers may grant weight allowances.
+Because the way horses are aged is different to humans, one runner could be aged 2 years 11 months and another 2 years 1 month, and compete together.
+And because of this – plus other aspects like form, sex and the experience of the jockey – handicappers may grant weight allowances.

 Can I bet on nursery races?

 Yes.
 A nursery race in the UK and Ireland runs with the same betting rules as any other officially-sanctioned race.
 What’s more, these races often slot into a normal race day schedule, so a bookmaker covering a whole day at Newmarket – for example – will also cover the Nursery Handicap that takes place every October.

 What’s more, horse racing betting plays out exactly the same on nursery races as it is on any other race.
 Paddy Power supplies a full race card, stats, form guides and course guides so you can make the best picks possible ahead of the start.